abufarhad/Image-Processing--Face-Detection-and-Recognition/README.md

-# Image-Processing--Face-Detection-and-Recognation
+# Image-Processing--Face-Detection-and-Recognition
-# Face Detection & Recognation  Project .
+# Face Detection & Recognition  Project .
 It can detect and Recognize a Human Face .